Skip to main content

 by A. Crispin Jewitt, author of Maps for Empire, 2nd edition.

 Crispin Jewitt gives an illustrated talk about his brand new CCS publication, available next week.
 First published in 1992 by the British Library, this new edition contains much new information and colour illustrations, describing the first 2000 sequentially numbered maps or map series issued by IDWO, TSGS, AND GSGS.
-Available from the CCS website here.
+Available to buy from the CCS website here.

 LATEST LONDON SOCIETY SHOW-AND-TELL MEETING